mvysny/mvysny.github.io/_posts/2023-2-9-microk8s-lets-encrypt.md

 A: If you just installed cert-manager addon, it may still be initializing.
 For me, the issue resolved itself in a minute or two.
    If that doesn't work, try to [completely uninstall cert-manager](https://cert-manager.io/v1.2-docs/installation/uninstall/kubernetes/).

-Q: The secret name has 5 alphanumeric characters appended (e.g. `v-herd-eu-ingress-tls-reya6` instead of `v-herd-eu-ingress-tls`)
+Q: The secret name has 5 alphanumeric characters appended in Kubernetes Dashboard (e.g. `v-herd-eu-ingress-tls-reya6` instead of `v-herd-eu-ingress-tls`)

 A: cert-manager is in the process of refreshing that secret.
 Wait a bit; check pods to find the certbot running.
   If that doesn't help, cert-manager could be stuck.
 Try completely uninstall cert-manager.